 There has been a rise in ideological and affective polarization and associated democratic backsliding in Latin America in the last two decades.
 Among other factors, the shares of people who use the internet and immigrants are strong correlates of this trend in political polarization.
 This rise in political polarization is concerning for policymakers since it can hurt democracy and governance through increased distrust among citizens and between citizens, political leaders, and the media.
 A new paper from Horacio Larreguy of the Instituto Tecnológico Autónomo de México and Ernesto Tiburcio of Tufts University builds on existing work about political polarization in the United States to identify three main drivers of polarization likely present in Latin America.
-The Georgetown Americas Institute is pleased to host a conversation with Larreguy on their research, exploring political polarization in the Americas.
+The Georgetown Americas Institute was pleased to host a conversation with Larreguy on their research, exploring political polarization in the Americas.

 Featuring